zebrunner/carina/docs/automation/mobile.md

 @Predicate
 protected ExtendedWebElement doneButton;
 ```
-Another possibility to find the element is to use @ClassShain annotation.
+Another possibility to find the element is to use @ClassChain annotation.
 Example:
 ```
 @FindBy(xpath = "**/XCUIElementTypeStaticText[`name=='Developer'`]")